-It’s the nightmare scenario of any IT department: Millions of customers around the world have no access to your site.
+It’s the nightmare scenario of any IT department: Millions of customers around the world have no access to your site being hosted on a cloud service like AWS EBS.
 Data is being lost, money is being lost, and now people are starting to turn to you for answers.

 Unfortunately, in the IT world nightmares do come true.
 With threats coming from ransomware attacks, human error, and even natural disasters, there is no question about the need to have a solid disaster recovery plan in place—but how much will such a plan costs to put into action is another matter: disaster recovery costs can take up a considerable part of any IT budget.

 How can you lower your disaster recovery costs if you are using AWS to facilitate your disaster recovery plans?

 This post will take a closer look at this exclusive feature and show you how it can be leveraged to save you from spending too much to protect everything you have built.

 Using Amazon S3 Storage Tiering with Cloud Volumes ONTAP